nohelix/Data-Analysis/README.md

-This is my current data analysis
+This is Noelle's current data analysis

+This is a starting point for others in the lab to make branches to modify or create your own data analysis